-Input from community stakeholders, including community partners and healthcare providers providing care to medically underserved, low-income, or minority populations and those with knowledge of the specific needs and existing resources of the community, was obtained in summer 2024 via paper surveys and SurveyMonkey (176 responses received) and personal interviews.
+Input from community stakeholders, including community partners and healthcare providers providing care to medically underserved, low-income or minority populations and those with knowledge of the specific needs and existing resources of the community, was obtained in summer 2024 via paper surveys and SurveyMonkey (176 responses received) and personal interviews.
 Needs were also identified through collection of statistical data and compared to the community's input.
 The resulting data was used to identify the Priority Areas.
 The data was deemed sufficient, and there were no information gaps identified during the collection and analysis process.

-Ouachita Parish, Louisiana
+OUACHITA PARISH, LOUISIANA

 POPULATION ESTIMATES, JULY 1, 2023 157,568

 Population estimates base, April 1, 2020 160,370

 Population, percent change - April 1, 2020 (estimates base) to July 1, 2023 -1.7%

 AGE AND SEX

-Persons under 5 years, percent 6.3%
+Persons under 5 years 6.3%

-Persons under 18 years, percent 24.5%
+Persons under 18 years 24.5%

-Persons 65 years and over, percent 16.3%
+Persons 65 years and over 16.3%

-Female persons, percent 52.0%
+Female persons 52.0%

 RACE AND HISPANIC ORIGIN

-White alone, percent 58.8%
+White alone 58.8%

-Black or African American alone, percent 38.%
+Black or African American alone 38.%

-American Indian and Alaska Native alone, percent 0.4%
+American Indian and Alaska Native alone 0.4%

+Asian alone 1.1%

+Native Hawaiian and Other Pacific Islander alone 0.1%

+Two or More Races 1.5%

+Hispanic or Latino 3.7%

+White alone, not Hispanic or Latino 56.1%